Multinational Corporation MNC

 The Journal of Applied Behavioral Science, Vol. 30, No. 4, 458-476 (1994)

-have not been very successful in fostering genuine economic development at the grassroots
+development funding agencies have not been very successful in fostering genuine economic

-ecological conditions affecting development in these countries.
-Multinational corporations
+development in developing Third World countries.
+Multinational corporations lack

 Management Styles Within a Multinational Corporation: A Five Country Comparative